RicardoMorim/RicardoMorim/README.md

 5. **Stock Information Website**
    - Built a [Stock Information](https://stockinformation.vercel.app/stocks) website that fetches real-time stock data using external APIs.
 It includes a fallback API to ensure that users can always retrieve stock information, even if the primary API fails.

+6. **Portfolio Website**
+   - Built a [portfolio](ricardoportfolio.vercel.app) website with a modern, responsive showcase of my work built with Next.js 14, TypeScript, and Tailwind CSS.

 # Skills
 - **Programming Languages**: Python, Java, JavaScript (React, Next JS), C